virtual-labs/exp-distance-and-connectivity-iiith/experiment/procedure.md

 2. Select distance value using distance scroll bar appeared next to it.

-3. Select ¡°run¡± option to see iso-distance points w.r.t to the input point
+3. Select "run" option to see iso-distance points w.r.t to the input point

 4. Select different distance and connectivity type to observe change in result.